-Across 2019 I’ve been peeling back the many layers of Buddhist teaching that support mindfulness practices, and attempting to apply them to my self-care, relationships, and work.
+Across 2019, I peeled back the many layers of Buddhist teaching that support mindfulness practices, and attempted to apply them to my self-care, relationships, and work.
+This journey has continued with earnest during 2020.

-The catalyst was Thich Nhat Hanh’s masterpiece, The Heart of the Buddha’s Teaching, which I took with me on a vacation to Italy and read cover-to-cover while journaling more than a dozen pages.
+The catalyst for my 2019 growth steps was Thich Nhat Hanh’s masterpiece, The Heart of the Buddha’s Teaching, which I took with me on a vacation to Italy and read cover-to-cover while journaling more than a dozen pages.
 A secondary catalyst was learning about another mindfulness-oriented framework, the Enneagram.
-The Enneagram is an ancient spiritual “road map” of nine different “types” of personalities, each of which is centered in a portfolio of healthy and unhealthy tendencies.
+The Enneagram is an ancient spiritual “road map” of nine different but interrelated “types” of personalities, each of which is centered in a portfolio of healthy and unhealthy tendencies.

 New growth brings new challenges.
 Introspection, fueled by Buddhism and the Enneagram, has amplified my awareness of how much I continue to suffer–mentally, emotionally, and physically.
 More specifically, I’ve detected within myself a deep embodiment of what’s been termed “toxic shame.”